augustsaintfreytag/stalker-ka-ching/README.md

 ## Features

-The Exclusion Zone Ka-Ching comes with the following unexpendable features:
+*That Exclusion Zone Ka-Ching* comes with the following mission-critical, unexpendable features:

 - Adds a satisfying sound effect to all successful trades
 - Sound is mildly modulated in frequency to be slightly different every time